wp-plugins/zedity/readme.txt

 Here are four main reasons why you're going to love Zedity:

-* **Super Easy**: finally, you don't have to deal with HTML, CSS and JavaScript coding any longer!
-Zedity enables you to create your content entirely visually, as naturally as if you're sketching on a piece of paper.
-HTML5 code is automatically generated for you, totally hassle-free!
+* **Easy for Anyone**: finally, you don't have to deal with HTML, CSS and JavaScript code!
+Zedity enables you to create your content entirely visually, as naturally as sketching on a piece of paper, generating HTML5 code automatically for you!

 * **Saves you Time and Money**: what used to take you hours, will take you only minutes with Zedity!
 Furthermore, since you can do it even without hiring developers, you can also save money!